Table of Contents

 Effects of adrenaline and noradrenaline

 With respect to metabolism, catecholamines are designed to make stored energy available for use.
-This means that they promote glycogenolysis and lipolysis and that inhibit insulin secretion and storage of glucose, for example.
+This means that they promote glycogenolysis and lipolysis and that, among other activities, they inhibit insulin secretion and storage of glucose.

 The RAAS connects kidney function with blood pressure and is an important part of blood pressure regulation.